oshaw/imgur-slideshow/readme.md

 ## Usage
 Load up any Imgur album or image and the program runs automatically.

-Click the image or press the up or down key on the keyboard to show or hide details.

-Press the arrows to the side of the screen or press the left or right arrow keys to flip through the album.

 To view the images in the comments of a Reddit thread, press the "Slideshow" button beneath the original post.